 It’s common knowledge that receiving and giving gifts makes us feel good.
-But did you know that gift experiences can affect your health?
-New research attests to the benefits of gifts—not just as a positive experience for the recipient but also for the giver.
-According to science, a great gift experience can elicit positive emotions, promote cooperation and social connection, improve physical health, and decrease stress.
+But did you know that gifting can go deeper and affect your health?
+Neuro- and Psychological research proves the benefits of gifts — not just as a positive experience for the recipient but also for the giver.
+New studies are finding that a great gift experience can elicit long-term positive emotions, promote cooperation and social connection, improve physical health, and decrease stress.
 But does it really?
-Let’s review the research.
+This week, the gifting experts review the research.

 The emotional benefits

-A recent Harvard Business School study found that human beings tend to feel happier when giving a gift to someone else than when we buy something for ourselves.
+Elizabeth Dunn, a professor of Psychology at the University of British Columbia, performed a study that found that human beings tend to feel happier when giving a gift to someone else than when we buy something for ourselves.
+Generous behavior produces pleasurable feelings, including stimulating the neurocircuits involved in reward, the same circuits activated by eating, receiving money, and sex.
 Happiness expert and psychology professor at the University of California, Sonja Lyubomirsky, saw similar results when she asked people to perform five acts of kindness each week for six weeks.

 Lyubomirsky’s study found that when people give gifts, it activates regions of the brain associated with pleasure, social connection, and trust, creating a “warm glow” effect.
-Meaning the warm fuzzy feelings that arise when we receive a gift also develop when we give someone a gift.
-Our brain then associates that positive experience with social connection.
+This process can also extend beyond the giver and recipient; when we do something nice for another person, the other person may be more apt to pay it forward.

 The social benefits